trinker/textreadr/README.md

 Read .pptx
 ----------

-A .pptx file is also nothing but a fancy container.
+Like the .docx, a .pptx file is also nothing but a fancy container.
 Likewise, it can be parsed via XML.
-The `read_pptx` function allows the user to read in a .pptx file as a data.frame plain text that tracks slide id numbers.
+The `read_pptx` function allows the user to read in a .pptx file as a data.frame with plain text that tracks slide id numbers.

     pptx_doc %>%
         read_pptx()